-12.2 Tool Table
+11.2 Tool Table

-The Tool Table is a text file that contains information about each tool.
-The file is located in the same directory as your configuration and is called tool.tbl.
+The "Tool Table" is a text file that contains information about each tool.
+The file is located in the same directory as your configuration and is called "tool.tbl".
 The tools might be in a tool changer or just changed manually.
 The file can be edited with a text editor or be updated using G10 L1.
-See the Lathe Tool Table Section for an example of the lathe tool table format.
+See the Lathe Specifics Section for lathe tool table example.
 The maximum number of entries in the tool table is 56.
 The maximum tool and pocket number is 99999.